 Keep in mind that Google knows how long your readers stay on your blog.

-If Google sees that your readers tend to leave your blog quickly, you’re screwed.
+If your readers tend to leave your blog quickly, something’s not right.
 It’s a signal that they didn’t find what they were looking for, and your content doesn’t deserve a top spot in the search results.

 The best way to make sure your visitors stay on your blog is to answer a very specific question in each blog post you write.

 As long as your article covers all relevant information about it, your readers won’t feel like they need to go back to the search results and read another article on the subject.

 If you want more help with writing, use these instant tips to write an amazing blog article every time.

 Nobody likes slow websites!

 What do you do when you visit a website and it keeps loading forever?

 So, when you start a blog, make sure your pages load quickly.

 I’ve written a full guide on how to improve your website performance.
 Check it out now.